Wandmalfarbe/pandoc-latex-template/README.md

     LaTeX command to change the font size for code blocks.
 The available values are `\tiny`, `\scriptsize`, `\footnotesize`, `\small`, `\normalsize`, `\large`, `\Large`, `\LARGE`, `\huge` and `\Huge`.
 This option will change the font size for default code blocks using the verbatim environment and for code blocks generated with listings.

+  - `draft` (defaults to none)

+    Displays the text provided as watermak on each page.
+Useful to express that a document is work in progress, a draft.

 ## Required LaTeX Packages

 LaTeX manages addons and additional functionality in so-called packages.
 You